Frequently Asked Questions (FAQ)

 Q7.
 Does releasing on Axent Radar guarantee a signing on Axent Recordings?

-No. Axent Radar does not guarantee a signing or automatic movement to the main label.
+Axent Radar does not guarantee a signing or automatic movement to the main label.
 It functions as a discovery and evaluation space where artists can showcase their potential.
-Each artist and release is assessed independently, and decisions are made based on long-term suitability rather than individual tracks.
+Each artist and release is assessed independently, and decisions are made based on long term suitability rather than individual tracks.

 Axent Recordings maintains a separate and higher selection threshold.